MicrosoftLearning/MS-4010-Build-Plugins-Connectors-Microsoft-Copilot-M365/Instructions/Labs/LAB_01/3-exercise-add-single-sign-on.md

 1. Save your changes

-The **requiredResourceAccess** array defines the API permission scopes and the **replyUrlsWithType** array defines the redirect URIs on the app registration.
+The **requiredResourceAccess** property specifies the app registration ID and the scope ID of the backend API.

+The **replyUrlsWithType** property specifies the redirect URI used by the Bot Framework Token Service to return the access token to the token service after the user authenticates.

-Now update the project file with actions to create the app registration.
+Next, update the automated workflow to create and update the app registration.

+In the TeamsApp project:

-1. In the project root folder, open **teamsapp.local.yml**
+1. Open **teamsapp.local.yml**
-1. In the file, find the step that uses the **arm/deploy** action
+1. In the file, find the step that uses the **addApp/update** action
-1. Before the step, add the following code:
+1. After the action, add the **aadApp/create** and **aadApp/update** actions to create and update the app registration:

     ```yml
       - uses: aadApp/create
         with:
-          name: ${{APP_INTERNAL_NAME}}-graph-${{TEAMSFX_ENV}}
+            name: ${{APP_INTERNAL_NAME}}-products-api-${{TEAMSFX_ENV}}
             generateClientSecret: true
             signInAudience: AzureADMultipleOrgs
         writeToEnvironmentFile:
-          clientId: GRAPH_ENTRA_APP_ID
+            clientId: PRODUCTS_API_ENTRA_APP_ID
-          clientSecret: SECRET_GRAPH_ENTRA_APP_CLIENT_SECRET
+            clientSecret: SECRET_PRODUCTS_API_ENTRA_APP_CLIENT_SECRET
-          objectId: GRAPH_ENTRA_APP_OBJECT_ID
+            objectId: PRODUCTS_API_ENTRA_APP_OBJECT_ID
-          tenantId: GRAPH_ENTRA_APP_TENANT_ID
+            tenantId: PRODUCTS_API_ENTRA_APP_TENANT_ID
-          authority: GRAPH_ENTRA_APP_OAUTH_AUTHORITY
+            authority: PRODUCTS_API_ENTRA_APP_OAUTH_AUTHORITY
-          authorityHost: GRAPH_ENTRA_APP_OAUTH_AUTHORITY_HOST
+            authorityHost: PRODUCTS_API_ENTRA_APP_OAUTH_AUTHORITY_HOST

       - uses: aadApp/update
         with:
-          manifestPath: "./infra/entra/entra.graph.manifest.json"
+            manifestPath: "./infra/entra/entra.products.api.manifest.json"
-          outputFilePath : "./build/entra.graph.manifest.${{TEAMSFX_ENV}}.json"
+            outputFilePath : "./infra/entra/build/entra.products.api.${{TEAMSFX_ENV}}.json"
     ```

 1. Save your changes

+The **aadApp/create** action creates a new app registration with the specified name, audience, and generates a client secret.
+The **writeToEnvironmentFile** property writes the app registration ID, client secret, object ID, tenant ID, authority, and authority host to the environment files.
+The client secret is encrypted and stored securely in the **env.local.user** file.
+The environment variable name for the client secret is prefixed with **SECRET_**, it tells Teams Toolkit to not write the value in the logs.

+The **aadApp/update** action updates the app registration with the specified manifest file.

-## Task 3 - Create OAuth connection setting
+## Task 3 - Centralize connection setting name

-Azure AI Bot Service connection settings are used for managing user authentication in bots and message extensions.

-First, centralize the name of the OAuth connection setting that is used to create the connection setting as an environment variable, then add code to use the environment variable value at run time.
+First, centralize the connection setting name in the environment file and update the app configuration to access the environment variable value at runtime.

-Continuing in Visual Studio:
+Continuing in Visual Studio and in the TeamsApp project:

 1. In the **env** folder, open **.env.local**
 1. In the file, add the following code:

     ```text
-    CONNECTION_NAME=MicrosoftGraph
+    CONNECTION_NAME=ProductsAPI
     ```

-1. In the project root folder, open the file named **teamsapp.local.yml**
+1. Open **teamsapp.local.yml**
-1. In the file, find the step that uses the **file/createOrUpdateJsonFile** action targeting the **./appsettings.Development.json** file
-1. Update the content array, adding the **CONNECTION_NAME** variable
+1. In the file, find the step that uses the **file/createOrUpdateJsonFile** action targeting the **./appsettings.Development.json** file.
+Update the content array to include the **CONNECTION_NAME** environment variable and write the value to the **appsettings.Development.json** file:

     ```yml
       - uses: file/createOrUpdateJsonFile
         with:
-          target: ./appsettings.Development.json
+          target: ../ProductsPlugin/appsettings.Development.json
           content:
             BOT_ID: ${{BOT_ID}}
             BOT_PASSWORD: ${{SECRET_BOT_PASSWORD}}